Porphyrin: Complexes of porphyrins

-The insertion of the metal center is slow in the absence of catalysts.
-In nature, these catalysts (enzymes) are called chelatases.
-When there is no metal ion (or atom) bound to the nitrogens in the center, then the compounds are called free porphine or free porphyrin.
-If they are bonded to a metal in the center, then they are bound.
-A porphyrin with an iron atom of the type found in myoglobin, hemoglobin, or certain cytochromes is called heme.

-Metal complexes derived from porphyrins, often called metalloporphyins, occur naturally.
-One of the best-known families of porphyrin complexes is heme, the pigment in red blood cells, a cofactor of the protein hemoglobin.
-Porphin is the simplest porphyrin, a rare compound of theoretical interest.

 Ancient porphyrins

 A geoporphyrin, also known as a petroporphyrin, is a porphyrin of geologic origin.
 They can occur in crude oil, oil shale, coal, or sedimentary rocks.
 Abelsonite is possibly the only geoporphyrin mineral, as it is rare for porphyrins to occur in isolation and form crystals.

 The field of organic geochemistry had its origins in the isolation of porphyrins from petroleum.
-This finding helped establish the biological origins of petroleum.
+These findings helped establish the biological origins of petroleum.
 Petroleum is sometimes "fingerprinted" by analysis of trace amounts of nickel and vanadyl porphyrins.
+Metalloporphyrins in general are highly stable organic compounds, and the detailed structures of the extracted derivatives made clear that they originated from chlorophyll.

 Biosynthesis

 In non-photosynthetic eukaryotes such as animals, insects, fungi, and protozoa, as well as the α-proteobacteria group of bacteria, the committed step for porphyrin biosynthesis is the formation of δ-aminolevulinic acid (δ-ALA, 5-ALA or dALA) by the reaction of the amino acid glycine with succinyl-CoA from the citric acid cycle.
 In plants, algae, bacteria (except for the α-proteobacteria group) and archaea, it is produced from glutamic acid via glutamyl-tRNA and glutamate-1-semialdehyde.
 The enzymes involved in this pathway are glutamyl-tRNA synthetase, glutamyl-tRNA reductase, and glutamate-1-semialdehyde 2,1-aminomutase.
 This pathway is known as the C5 or Beale pathway.

 Two molecules of dALA are then combined by porphobilinogen synthase to give porphobilinogen (PBG), which contains a pyrrole ring.
 Four PBGs are then combined through deamination into hydroxymethyl bilane (HMB), which is hydrolysed to form the circular tetrapyrrole uroporphyrinogen III.
 This molecule undergoes a number of further modifications.
 Intermediates are used in different species to form particular substances, but, in humans, the main end-product protoporphyrin IX is combined with iron to form heme.
 Bile pigments are the breakdown products of heme.

 The following scheme summarizes the biosynthesis of porphyrins, with references by EC number and the OMIM database.
 The porphyria associated with the deficiency of each enzyme is also shown: